Advice > Software engineering

 C) Leadership Principles

 Your interviewer will also grade you on Amazon's 16 Leadership Principles and assess whether you're "raising the bar" for those too.
 As mentioned above each interviewer is given two or three Leadership Principles to grill you on.
-Here are some of the most commonly tested principles for SDE roles:
+We’ll cover these in detail in section 3.

 D) Overall recommendation